Smogtongue/IBM_fullstack_developer_capstone/README.md

   - Imported Github to the Cloud IDE
   - Set Access Token for update capabilities from Cloud IDE to Github Repository

+#### About Me
+ - completed user profiles/images for the about me.

+#### Contact Page
+ - Most of the way done with this, some CSS required.